gauravshegokar93/Blood-Donation-/README.md

 #### Admin Dashboard (`/dashboard`)

 *   **Scope**: Location-specific.
-Displays live data for the currently selected camp location.
+Displays live data for the currently selected camp location, fetched from the SQL database.
 *   **Key Metrics**: Shows total registrations, accepted donors, and rejected donors.
 *   **Visualizations**: Includes doughnut charts for Registration Status, Blood Group Distribution, and Registrations by Agency.
 *   **Recent Activity**: A list of the most recent registrations and their current status.

 #### Director's Dashboard (`/director`)

 *   **Scope**: Global.
-Provides an aggregated view of all camp locations.
+Provides an aggregated view of all camp locations, with all data fetched from the SQL database.
 *   **BDC Status Report**: Displays a summary bar chart for each location, comparing total, accepted, and rejected registrations.
-*   **BDC History Report**: A trend chart showing total registrations year-over-year, combining historical data with live data for the current year.
+*   **BDC History Report**: A trend chart showing total registrations year-over-year, combining historical data with live data for the current year from the database.

 ### 3.4 Reports Module